Rapid cooling of the Cassiopeia A neutron star due to superfluid quantum criticality: Superfluid quantum criticality

 where $k^{~}_{\mathrm{F}}$ is the Fermi momentum of neutrons and $M^{\ast}_{n}$ is the effective neutron mass.
 Such a linear-in-$T$ expression is used in all previous studies of NS cooling.
-Superfluid QC generates significant NFL corrections \cite{Zhu24} to both the specific heat of neutrons and the total neutrino emissivity.
-The neutron specific heat \cite{Zhu24} becomes
+Superfluid quantum criticality generates significant NFL corrections \citep{Zhu25} to both the specific heat of neutrons and the total neutrino emissivity.
+The neutron specific heat \citep{Zhu25} becomes